Single-slit diffraction and the Heisenberg principle for position and momentum: Experimental setup

+The intensity of the diffraction pattern is measured by a Charge-Coupled-Device Sensor (CCD-Sensor).
+It is located at the distance of $2f$ behind the slit.
+The measurement range and the resolution of the CCD-Sensor is given by 3648 pixels and the size of a single pixel $8\ \mu $m.
+The exposure time for a single snapshot is $1$ ms.

-In {Fig.\,\ref{fig3}}, we see the average diffraction pattern of the measurement compared to the analytic density (\ref{psix}).
-The corresponding error bars are very small and can't be resolved in this figure, therefore we omit any markers.
-The experimental data fit very well to the theoretical computation up to 10 orders of diffraction.
-This is necessary for the high precision numerical integration of the density to obtain (\ref{Prob1}), which is based on the measured data.
+In {Fig.\,\ref{fig3}}, we see the average diffraction pattern of the measurement compared to the exact density corresponding to (\ref{psix}) in semi-logarithmic scales.
+The error bars are very small and thus not expressed in the figure.
+The experimental data fit very well to the exact computation up to 12 orders of diffraction.
+By numerical integration of the data we obtain the proabability (\ref{Prob1}).

-It should be stressed here, that we do not normalize the main peak of the measured histogram by the maximum voltage measured in the central peak, as mostly done (incorrectly) in literature.
-Instead, we have to consider as many orders of diffraction as possible and compute the total voltage over all pixels to obtain a proper probability normalization of the empirical histogram.
-The partial area of the momentum interval $\Delta p$ of the empirical density is obtained by standard numerical integration routines. \\
+It should be mentioned that the main peak of the measured histogram is not normalized by the maximum of the central peak.
+Instead, we compute the total voltage over all pixels and the partial area of the momentum interval $\Delta p$ of the empirical density is obtained by numerical integration.
+The monotonic increasing behavior of the distribution is shown in {Fig.\,\ref{fig1}}.
+All measurement results fit very well to the theoretical computation of (\ref{Prob1}) over the whole range $\xi>0$.

-In {Fig.\,\ref{fig1}}, we see the monotonic increasing behavior of the corresponding probability distribution.
-The error bars cannot be resolved in the figure and thus are not explicitly expressed.
-The results fit well with the theoretical expression (\ref{Prob1}).
-In the range $2<\xi<5$ there is a slight overestimation of the theoretical prediction.
-This is due to residual light reflected by the laboratory instruments (infrared sources too) and caused by electronic noise.

-In the whole measurement domain $\xi\geq 0$ the experimental results are properly below the least upper bound.
-Especially in the critical deep quantum domain, $\xi\ll 1$, the data is slightly below the least upper bound.
-According to the original Heisenberg relation (\ref{ungl}), events with $\xi<1$ are not measurable.
-However, in {Fig.\,\ref{fig1}} we see that more than {44\,\%} of those events excluded by Heisenberg are still measurable by this high precision experiment.